 - Chill.
 Place the baking sheet in the refrigerator for 10-30 minutes to fully chill and the chocolate to harden.

 It is best to store Buckeye Candies in an airtight container in the refrigerator for up to 5 days.
-You can also freeze the Peanut Butter Balls for up to 30 days in a freezer-safe container, but you will want to defrost on a paper towel to absorb any excess liquid from the buckeyes as they defrost.
+You can also freeze the Peanut Butter Balls for up to 30 days in a freezer-safe container, but you will want to defrost them on a paper towel to absorb any excess liquid from the buckeyes as they defrost.

 While this Buckeye girl loves her peanut butter balls in the shape of Buckeyes, the options for serving peanut butter balls are endless.